DrHackotomic/CMS375-Spring2024/README.md

 Everyone

 ## Data Used
 For the time being, we're thinking of using dummy data.
-If possible, we could also obtain a real world events information list from the Rollins IT depatment but that is to be determined.
+If possible, we could also obtain a real-world events information list from the Rollins IT depatment but that is to be determined.